Alcamech/clj-lexrank/README.md

   (e.g., Heroku supported Ruby, and Google App Engine supported Java and Python)."
  "Early versions of Docker were little more than a wrapper around LXC paired with a union filesystem, but the uptake and speed of development was shockingly fast.")

+(lexrank "In this blog post, we will walk you through the different steps that are necessary to get you started with Docker Compose and show you how to use it.
+To demonstrate the benefits of Docker Compose, we will create a simple Node.js \"Hello World\" application, which will run on 3 Docker Node.js containers.
+HTTP requests will be distributed to these Node.js nodes by an HAProxy instance running on another Docker container.
+Compose is a tool used to define and run complex applications with Docker.
+With compose, you can define a multicontainer application in a single file and then spin your application up in a single command, which does everything that needs to be done to get it running."
+0.2 0.1 3 :str) =>
+("In this blog post, we will walk you through the different steps that are necessary to get you started with Docker Compose and show you how to use it."
+ "To demonstrate the benefits of Docker Compose, we will create a simple Node.js \"Hello World\" application, which will run on 3 Docker Node.js containers."
+ "HTTP requests will be distributed to these Node.js")
 ```

 ## License